Entries for our Spring Diary

 Today (20 March 2019) we asked people across the UK to submit up to 150 words about the official arrival of spring.
-We have published most entries on this feature page since it opened and hope to eventually put all entrants from Wednesday, 20 March 2019 here too (check back here again in the week to come).
+We have published most entries on this feature page since it opened, please see below.

 All entrants up until noon Friday, 22 March 2019, will go forward to be chosen for the eBook which will be available this summer.

 Submission for entries at www.ahrc.ukri.org/spring-diary has now closed.